Brunch & Batter

 • Sausage.
 Swap the bacon for sausage patties, or omit the meat altogether.

 • Add a potato layer.
-For an extra indulgent breakfast sandwich, add a layer of cooked hash browns or a hash brown patty.
+For an extra indulgent breakfast sandwich, add a layer of cooked breakfast potatoes or a hash brown patty.

 • Traditional breakfast sandwich.
 If you can't find toaster cakes, you can use English muffins or biscuits instead.